-- 1. For all stages, submit reports of any previous EMC studies, predictions, analyses, and prototype EMC testing that are relevant to the assessment of the system under review, or references thereto if previously provided to the IRAC/SPS, including references to previous system reviews of the same system or its predecessors. - 2.
-For military requests for Stage 3 spectrum certification of 1030/1090 MHz systems, attach a copy of the Department of Defense (DoD) International AIMS Program Office (PO) box-level certification letter, and for Stage 4 reviews, attach a copy of the DoD AIMS Program Office platform certification letter.
+1. For all stages, submit reports of any previous EMC studies, predictions, analyses, and prototype EMC testing that are relevant to the assessment of the system under review, or references thereto if previously provided to the IRAC/SPS, including references to previous system reviews of the same system or its predecessors.

+2. For military requests for Stage 3 spectrum certification of 1030/1090 MHz systems, attach a copy of the DOD International AIMS Program Office (PO) box-level certification letter, and for Stage 4 reviews, attach a copy of the DOD AIMS Program Office platform certification letter.